RobertoPrevato/jekyll-now/_posts/2017-08-03-Things-I-would-have-liked-to-know-about-Azure-Search.md

 ### Limited ARM support
 Azure Search Indexer, Index and Data Source cannot be configured using ARM templates.
-Only Azure Search service itself can be configured in ARM templates, required components need to be configured using the Azure Search REST api.
-Stating the obvious, had it been possible though ARM templates, it would have taken a much smaller amount of time - but that's how it is.
+Only Azure Search service itself can be configured in ARM templates, its required components need to be configured using the Azure Search REST api.
+Stating the obvious, had it been possible though ARM templates, it would have taken a much smaller amount of time, but that's how it is.
 As things stand at present, only the smallest part of Azure Search configuration can be handled through ARM templates.
-For continuous delivery and automated deployments, I wrote PowerShell scripts to do web requests to the REST api.
+For continuous delivery and automated deployments, I had to write PowerShell scripts to do web requests to the REST api.

 Useful links:
 * [Azure Search With Powershell, by Rasmus Tolstrup Christensen](http://rasmustc.com/blog/Azure-Search-With-Powershell/)